 |Refractory septic shock ||Septic shock that lasts for >1 h and does not respond to fluid or pressor administration |

 The systemic response to any class of microorganism can be harmful.
 Microbial invasion of the bloodstream is not essential because local inflammation can also elicit distant organ dysfunction and hypotension.
 In fact, blood cultures yield bacteria or fungi in only ~20–40% of cases of severe sepsis and 40–70% of cases of septic shock.
-In a prevalence ...
+In ...